KieranBest/Final-Year-Project/Documentation.md

 - The application could tell me which note is required to be pressed by name
 - The application could tell me which note I have pressed by name
 - The application could signify whether I have pressed the correct note at the correct time or not
+- The application could have challenges to complete
+- The application could have awards for completing certain tasks

 'Won't Have':

 - The application won’t allow me to pick and choose my own songs
+- The application won't be downloadable onto devices such as phones or tablets

 #### Literature Review